bosley/slpx/README.md

 ## TUI Interface

-Upon first run, you'll be greeted with an installation wizard:
+Upon first run, you'll be greeted with an installation prompt to setup the files required to run the configurable user repl environment.

 <img src="resources/install.png" width="600" alt="Installation">

-The editor provides a clean interface for writing SLPX code:
+The editor provides a clean interface for writing SLPX code, able to be toggled from the more traditional REPL input screen.
+This screen also contains a vertival list of past commands able to be selected from and inserted into the editor (not shown.)

 <img src="resources/editor.png" width="600" alt="Editor">

-The output screen displays execution results with syntax highlighting:
+The output screen displays execution results with proper output highlighting:

 <img src="resources/tui-out.png" width="600" alt="Output">